josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/README.md

 - iadd (+=): Merges another queue into the current queue in place.

-The Doubly Linked List Queue and Singly Linked List Queue include extra methods for direct list manipulation:

-- addFirst(value): Adds an element to the front of the queue.

-- addLast(value): Adds an element to the back of the queue.

-- removeFirst(): Removes and returns the front element of the queue.

-- removeLast(): Removes and returns the last element of the queue.

 ## 🛠️ Supporting Tasks

 - Timing Utilities (timer.py): Measures execution times for queue operations.